primiano/perfetto-docs/docs/quickstart/linux-tracing.md

 3. Explore the trace by zooming/panning using WASD, and mouse for expanding process tracks (rows) into their constituent thread tracks.
-   Press "?" forfurther navigation controls.
+   Press "?" for further navigation controls.

 Alternatively, you can explore the trace contents issuing SQL queries through [Trace processor](/docs/analysis/trace-processor).